Ccheef/Data-Warehouse-AWS/README.md

 ---------------------------------

 <h2>ETL Pipeline</h2>
+sql_queries.py stores all the SQL queries that will be used by create_tables.py and etl.py<br>
 The create_tables.py script will create staging tables and star schema tables on redshift clusters.<br>
 The etl.py script will automate the ETL process by migrating songs and log-events data from S3 to staging tables on redshift and inserted data from staging tables into star schema designed tables.